EpiGenomicsCode/OmniFold/README.md

 *   **Internal Conversion:** Automatically converts your input into the specific formats required by each model.
 *   **Unified MSA Handling:** Manages MSA generation or reuse consistently.
-    *   If the AlphaFold3 MSA pipeline is used, the unpaired and paired A3M files are extracted to form the csv file for Boltz to consume.
+    *   If the AlphaFold3 MSA pipeline (Hmmer) is used, the unpaired and paired A3M files are extracted to form the csv file for Boltz to consume.
     *   Additionally, if Chai-1 is being run, the AlphaFold3 internal a3m states are extracted to suit Chai-1's PQT format.
+    *   When using the `colabfold` MSA method, the API is queried only once.
+The resulting unpaired and paired MSAs are passed to the AlphaFold3 pipeline, while Boltz and Chai-1 use their native ColabFold integrations with the same cached MSA files.
 *   **Parallel Execution:** Orchestrates predictions with AlphaFold3, Boltz-2, and Chai-1, potentially in parallel on different GPUs.
 *   **Containerized Runs:** Executes models reliably within their Singularity containers.
 *   **Organized Output:** Saves the native outputs from each model into a structured output directory.